 But with BoxedApp Packer you can include both managed and unmanaged DLLs into an executable file.

-For BoxedApp Packer it doesn't matter what kind of files are packed together, that's why it's possible to avoid ILMerge restrictions.
-ILMerge copies all definitions, the code, the metadata from one assembly to another one.
-At the same time, an executable made by BoxedApp Packer uses virtualization: embedded files are emulated (being located in memory, not at a disk).
+For BoxedApp Packer, it doesn't matter what kind of files are packed together; that's why it's possible to avoid ILMerge restrictions.
+ILMerge copies all the definitions, code, and metadata from one assembly to the other.
+At the same time, an executable made by BoxedApp Packer uses virtualization: embedded files are emulated (being located in the memory, not on the disk).

 How it works?
-Each call to the file system are intercepted and preprocessed, thus it's possible to create pseudofiles (in BoxedApp we call them "virtual files").
-It doesn't matter if such file is a DLL (managed or unmanaged), a data file, a video file, or a database file etc.
+Each call to the file system is intercepted and preprocessed; thus, it's possible to create pseudofiles (in BoxedApp, we call them "virtual files").
+It doesn't matter whether such file is a DLL (managed or unmanaged), a data file, a video file, or a database file, etc.

-First of all download BoxedApp Packer and run it.
-You will see the main window.
-There are editboxes to specify input and output (i.e. packed) files, there are predefined directories (Application Directory, System32 and others).
+First of all, download BoxedApp Packer and run it.
+That will pop the main window, which has edit boxes to specify input and output (i.e. packed) files, predefined directories (Application Directory, System32, and others).

-Select your .Net executable, add required unmanaged DLLs to Application Directory:
+Select your .Net executable, add the required unmanaged DLLs to Application Directory: